Trunch Community Composting Scheme

 A local farmer loaned the project some land and a secure site to store equipment and then we were ready to apply for an Environmental Agency Exemption Certificate which we obtained in June 2008 and Norfolk County Council Planning Permission was granted in October 2008.
 Grants from Norfolk Community Foundation, Awards for All and Griffon Partnership were received for the equipment and running costs needed for the project.

 How it Works

-Our scheme, now into its seventh season, involves collection of green garden waste from around a third of the households in Trunch.
+Our scheme, now into its tenth season, involves collection of green garden waste from around a third of the households in Trunch.

 Our composting season is April to October with a special leaf collection in November/December.
 The composting process is facilitated by using New Zealand boxes which are made from pallets and scaffolding planks donated by local companies.

 We operate a weekly collection service on Saturday mornings and have in the region of twenty volunteers who collect, sort, weigh and record the garden waste.